PowerCodersOrg/powercoders.org/site/content/company/_index.md

       * Support in terms of employment of refugees

-      * Support social integration
+      * Support of social integration

       **For more information, check our**
       [factsheet](https://drive.google.com/file/d/1TnlOHkLYaalMGGjmM2kvN6oJON3KVtpY/view).

-      In order to get an impression of our program and our candidates, take part in one of our career days without obligation.
+      In order to get an impression of our program and meet our candidates (without oligation), take part in one of our career days.

       <a href="/city/career-day/" class="btn waves-effect waves-light